10 Bad Dental Health Habits You Should Avoid

 4. Not Wearing a Mouthguard

 Whether you are a weekend warrior or an Olympian in training, always wear a mouthguard when training for a sport.
-Athletes who do not wear a mouthguard are 60 times more likely to experience a dental injury.
-That injury can be a fracture of the tooth, a knocked-out tooth or a broken jaw.
+Athletes who do not wear a mouthguard are 60 times more likely to experience dental injury, tooth fracture, broken jaw or have their tooth knocked out.

 Dental injuries are more common during sports that involve contact and collisions, such as hockey and football.
-But there is also a risk of injury in contact-free sports, such as gymnastics, swimming and dance.
+But there are also serious health risks in contact-free sports, such as gymnastics, swimming and dance.
 For that reason, it is a smart idea to wear a mouth guard to protect your teeth, gums and jaw during any physical activity.

 You have options when it comes to getting a mouthguard.
 Some are available over the counter and designed to be “one size fits all.”
 Others are a boil-and-bite design, which allows you to shape them to your mouth after heating them.
 Mouthguards that offer the best protection are custom-made and fitted to your mouth by your dentist.
-A custom-made mouthguard will perfectly fit your teeth, reducing the risk of injury on the field, in the pool or on the dance floor.
+Using a custom mouthguard that perfectly fits your teeth will reduce the risk of injury on the field, in the pool or on the dance floor.

 5. Getting Oral Piercings

 If you like piercings, for the sake of your oral health, consider getting them on other areas of the body, not in or near the mouth.
-Think carefully before deciding to pierce anything, as getting a piercing will require you to take care of the area, keeping it clean to reduce the risk of infection.
-If you already have a tongue or lip pierced, talk to your dentist about the best way to care for the piercing to protect your gums and teeth.
+Think carefully before deciding to pierce anything, as getting a piercing will require you to take care of the area and keep it clean to reduce the risk of infection.
+If you already have a tongue or lip pierced, talk to your dentist about the best way to care for the piercing while still practicing good oral health.

 6. Grinding Your Teeth

-People grind their teeth for a wide range of reasons.
-Some people do it because they have high stress levels.
-Some do it because their teeth are misaligned and do not fit together correctly.
+People grind their teeth for a wide range of reasons, such as stress or bite misalignment.
 Many people unconsciously grind their teeth in their sleep.

-Teeth grinding, also known as bruxism, puts a considerable amount of wear on the teeth.
+Teeth grinding, also known as bruxism, puts considerable wear on the teeth.
 It can erode the enamel over time and lead to fracturing or chipping of the teeth.
 Grinding the teeth can also cause headaches and jaw pain.

 If you suspect you grind your teeth or know that you do, one way to protect your mouth is to have your dentist fit you for a nightguard to wear while you sleep.
-The guard will create a cushion between your top and bottom rows of teeth, easing the amount of pressure on them.
+The guard will create a cushion between your top and bottom rows of teeth, easing the amount of pressure on them and allowing for healthier sleep.

 You can also learn relaxation techniques to ease tension in your body and make you less likely to grind or clench your teeth.
-Controlled breathing techniques, practicing meditation and getting more exercise are things you can do to ease stress.
+Controlled breathing techniques, practicing meditation and getting more exercise can help ease stress.
 Your dentist might also recommend taking a muscle relaxer before bed to help your jaw relax.

 7. Eating Sugary and Starchy Foods

 Your diet plays a significant role in determining the overall health of your teeth, gums and mouth.
 Eating foods that are high in sugar and starches, such as candy and potato chips, can increase your risk of developing tooth decay.
-Drinking sugary beverages also increases your likelihood of developing cavities.
+Drinking sugary beverages also increases your likelihood of developing gingivitis and periodontitis.

 When you eat or drink sugary or starchy things, the bacteria that live in your mouth and on your teeth eat any leftover bits of food or drink residue.
 As they eat, they produce acids that wear away your enamel.
-Not only what you eat, but also how frequently you eat, can affect your oral health.
+What you eat and how frequently you eat can affect your oral health.
 If you graze throughout the day, you give bacteria more chances to produce acids that wear down your enamel.

 Try to limit the amount of sugary or starchy foods you eat to protect your teeth from cavities.
 Always brush after a meal to wash away any remaining bits of food.
-If you can’t brush your teeth right away, rinse your mouth with water.
+Another option is to rinse your mouth with water if you can’t brush your teeth right away.
 It is also a good idea to limit eating and drinking to mealtimes, so bacteria do not have too many opportunities to damage your teeth.

 8. Chewing on Pencils